Haris90400/Haris90400/README.md

 Student
 -------

-I am a stuent who is persuing engineering and I am passionate to learn new things in the field of technology.
+I am a student who is persuing engineering and I am passionate to learn new things in the field of technology.

 * 🌍  I'm based in MUMBAI
 * ✉️  You can contact me at [haris90400@gmail.com](mailto:haris90400@gmail.com)